-Today we have many different many styles of “Shaolin” Kung Fu and it can be confusing to try to make sense of them all.
-To make matters worse there is veven karate schools that say they teach Shaolin Kung Fu when what they are doing is just karate.
+Today we have many different many styles of "Shaolin" Kung Fu and it can be confusing to try to make sense of them all.
+To make matters worse there are even karate schools that say they teach Shaolin Kung Fu when what they are doing is karate.

 If you ask a teacher what style they teach they should not tell you "shaolin kung fu."
 If they do say that then ask them, "yes, but what style of shaolin?"
 If they can not answer what style it is they teach then you should run away fast because this person is a charlatan and you should stay away from them.

 Anyone teaching kung fu will be able to tell you what style they are teaching.
 Some popular styles of shaolin are: Long Fist, Preying Mantis (there are several sub-styles like 8 step Preying mantis, 6 harmony, etc), Eagle Claw, Hung gar, Choylifut, etc).
 Here at Spirit Dragon Institute we teach Five Family Southern Shaolin and Splashing Hands.

 Even if the teacher is teaching a less well known style he or she should be able to tell you more about it then that it is just "shaolin."
 They should be able to tell you the name of the style and perhaps some of the history.
 And you should be able to find information about most styles of Kung Fu on the internet, so do some homework and find out more about the style if you are interested.

 The term Kung Fu doesn't mean martial arts, it actually means skill developed through time and effort.
 So in Chinese the term kung fu could refer to any skill that takes training to master.
 But in common usage it refers to the skills of martial arts.